Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

 3. Implement our business logic in the native code.
 4. Build the dynamic library.
 Rust makes this step convenient by being able to configure the `[lib]` section in the project's `toml` file.
 Moreover, if we are using Neon to initiate our project, this will be configured for us out of the box.

-As for the first step, we would have to create a Rust project with Neon for building a dynamic library.
+As for the first step, we would want to create a Rust project with Neon dependency for building a dynamic library.
 This can be done using `npm init neon my-rust-lib`.
-To be more correct, this will create a so-called Neon project, which means it already has a `package.json` for handling Node-related things.
+To be more accurate, this will create a so-called Neon project, which means it already has a `package.json` for handling Node-related things.
 The project structure will look something like this:

 ```
 my-rust-lib/